pragmasoft-ua/kite-chat/README.md

 ## About

-Kite chat allows to add live web chat widget on any static or dynamic web site and use Telegram channel as a support team's backend to provide instant support feedback.
+K1te chat is a customizable live web chat widget that can be easily embedded into any static or dynamic website.
+It uses private Telegram groups as support channels to provide instant feedback to your website visitors.

 ## License